weynandk/info_threefold/src/token/how_to_buy/tft_liquid.md

 ### Now you are ready to buy tokens on Liquid!

-Once your registered, follow updated on our [Telegram Channel](https://t.me/threefoldnetwork) or in the [ThreeFold Forum](https://forum.threefold.io) to join the TLE & let’s get this party started!
+Once your registered, follow updated on our [Telegram Channel](https://t.me/threefoldnetwork) or in the [ThreeFold Forum](https://forum.threefold.io)